CKDev/savoreachglass.com/_articles/sugar-on-top-the-basics-of-dessert-wines.md

 ---
 layout: article
-title: Sugar on Top: the Basics of Dessert Wines
+title: "Sugar on Top: the Basics of Dessert Wines"
 permalink: "/articles/sugar-on-top-the-basics-of-dessert-wines"
 author: Jennifer Jordan
 categories:
   - Wine and Food Pairing
 ---

 <p>Most people will agree that wine and dessert go well together, holding hands as they skip into the sunset of your mouth.
 Just the very image of a glass of wine next to a plate of tiramisu is enough to make most people salivate, drooling like a person about to fall in love at first bite.
 It seems simple enough: a glass of wine, a plate of sweets, a taste bud or fifty, but wining and dining in this manner needs more than a twinkie and a bottle of sugary liquid; it requires proper pairing of food and wine for the ultimate experience.
 It also requires a knowledge of what the term "dessert wines" truly entails. <br>
 <br>
 Dessert wines, by definition, appear pretty simple: they are wines often served with a dessert.
 They contain a rainbow of flavors including peach, herb, oak, and berry.
 When consumed with an after dinner dish - or added to a cream - their tang and potency creates a wonderful combination.
 Even for desserts or creams laden in lightness, the vividness of a dessert wine can make a world of difference.
 A general rule of thumb is that dessert wines should be sweeter than the desserts they are served with. <br>